Key Takeaways

 Previously, we created a flexible SaaS communication platform for an enterprise medical vendor.
 Our in-depth audit identified that the client’s storage had access issues and was generating excessive administrative expenses.

+Another of our projects includes proprietary enterprise email migration software for an international technology company.
 Our solution had to transfer a large amount of data between different cloud services and on-premise servers.

 Effective cloud cost reduction is much more than merely disposing of unused resources to control prices.
 Instead, companies should find the balance between expenses and performance to reduce cloud bills without sacrificing productivity.
 To achieve that, you need to introduce appropriate practices, apply iterative monitoring, and ensure tight collaboration between stakeholders.